menu

 The growth of Candelabra of Tawnos on MTGO will slow, and its price will not be higher than 4.5 tickets by the end of the month

-Another addition to the Legacy metagame has come with the rise of 12 Post, a deck that uses Glimmerpost, Cloudpost and Isle of Vesuva, alongside the aforementioned Candelabra, to generate massive amounts of mana, which is then used to cast Eldrazi such as Emrakul and Kozilek or sweep an aggro player's board with All Is Dust.
+Another addition to the Legacy metagame has come with the rise of 12 Post, a deck that uses Glimmerpost, Cloudpost and Vesuva, alongside the aforementioned Candelabra, to generate massive amounts of mana, which is then used to cast Eldrazi such as Emrakul and Kozilek or sweep an aggro player's board with All is Dust.
 Eye of Ugin is essential here to tutor for the fatties, and this has led to it gaining use online, causing a 73% rise in price to 1.3 tickets each.

 Continuing in Legacy, the top 16 decklists of the SCG Open in Memphis have been posted, with 3 copies of Team America making top 8.
 Team America is a B/U/G Control deck combining spot removal, countermagic, and the mana efficient fatty duo of Tarmogoyf and Tombstalker to beat down.
 Though most of the cards in the deck are already of a high enough value that their prices won't be affected by the deck's success, Tombstalker still has some room to move.